Alexandre Bonvin bio photo

 In order to follow this tutorial you only need a web browser, a text editor and PyMOL (freely available for most operating systems) on your computer in order to visualize the input and output data.

-Further, the required data to run this tutorial should be downloaded from here.
+Further, the required data to run this tutorial should be aquired from this download link here.
 Once downloaded, make sure to unzip the archive.

 Inspecting the data